paolodedios/shift-detect/README.rst

 drawn independently from P(X_reference)

-Using relative density ratios allows the RULSIF method to calculate a divergence score between a reference and test sample
+Using relative density ratios allows the RULSIF method to calculate a divergence score between a reference and test sample.

 Usage